derekwhitley/ctrnn-foraging/README.md

-# NASA-SWARM
+# CTRNN Foraging

-Simulation of swarm behaviors from basic stigmergic encoding for robotics tasks.
+An experimental platform for evolving a population of continuous time recurrent neural networks embedded in a simulated environment designed for foraging tasks.